jeromelebel/MongoHub-Mac/README.markdown

     - Avoid automatic correction from the system while editing a new document https://github.com/fotonauts/MongoHub-Mac/issues/121 (Thanks to Anthony Williams with https://github.com/fotonauts/MongoHub-Mac/pull/122)
     - Avoid automatic correction from the system while doing map/reduce
-    - Adding the reading mode for a connection
+    - Better support for primary and secondary

 ** 2.6 - april 17, 2014 **